All Episodes

 I mean, no, that's not what I'm asking you at all.

-But at one o'clock in the morning, you have people in military gear or have you helicopters and all this kind of stuff like this, not just knocking doors down, but dragging people out by the biggest.
+But one o'clock in the morning, you had people in military gear where having helicopters and all this kind of stuff like this, not just knocking doors down, but dragging people out.

 Because it's the murder capital of the country.